Spin-off Blog Project

 2. Work Manual

-Work manuals also have a significant impact on productivity.
+The work manual also has a significant impact on productivity.

 3. Distribution of Additional Information

-Additionally, the existence of additional information such as edge cases that increase daily through Q&A with workers and clients can also be a factor that lowers productivity.
-This is often the case when conducting Q&A through chat tools, where past information may become buried, or discussions may conclude in personal chats, preventing the entire team from accessing the information.
-When information becomes dispersed or lost, it leads to situations like, "Where was the answer to that question from the other day?" which takes time to search for.
-The issue of not being able to find the information you want quickly is also an important point to consider when creating manuals.
+Additionally, the presence of additional information such as edge cases that increase daily through Q&A with workers and customers also becomes a factor that lowers productivity.
+This is common when conducting Q&A via chat tools, but if past information gets buried, or if conversations are completed in private chats without reaching the entire team, causing information to become scattered or lost, it takes time to search for answers like "Where was the response to that question the other day?"
+The problem of not being able to quickly find the information you want to look for is an important point to consider when creating manuals as well.

 4. Annotation Data Materials